light-44/CSES/README.md

 The CSES Problem Set is a collection of algorithmic problems that are widely used for competitive programming practice.
 <br>
-Here, I will share my solutions to these problems, written in various C++ languages.
+Here, I will share my solutions to these problems, written in C++ languages.

 ## Structure